Project-MONAI/monai-deploy-informatics-gateway/docs/api/rest/config.md

 > [!Note]
 > The MONAI SCP AE Title must be unique.

 > [!Note]
 > DICOM tag used for `grouping` allows either Study Instance UID (0020,000D) or Series Instance UID (0020,000E).
+> The default is set to Study Instance UID (0020,000D) if not specified.

+> [!Note]
+> `timeout` is number of seconds the AE Title would wait between each instance before assembling a payload and publishing
+> a workflow request.
+It is recommended to calculate this value based on the network speed and the maximum size of each
+> DICOM instance.

 ### Parameters